 Eating options are quite limited in Oruro; there are cheap, inconspicuous "almuerzo" joints, which open up only at lunchtime, as well as the usual cluster of fried chicken places at nighttime.

-Written by local expertz for Oruro
+Written by local enthusiast for Oruro hostels

 Laura T